-TMK: 7-5-20: 22, 24, 28 & 34, Puapua'a 1st, North Kona, Hawaii
+Tax Map Key: 7-5-020: 22, 24, 28 & 34, Puapua'a 1st, North Kona, Hawaii

-Thank you for your submittal dated June 6, 1996, providing this office with additional information regarding the proposed grubbing and mowing activities within the subject properties.
-The proposed grubbing and mowing activities will not exceed \$125,000 in valuation.
+Thank you for your submittal dated December 27, 1996, regarding the proposed installation of a six foot (6') high chain link fence along the north, east and south boundaries of the subject properties.
+The proposed fencing activities will not exceed \$125,000 in valuation.
 It has been determined that the proposed activity will not have an significant adverse impact to coastal resources.
-Therefore, we are hereby issuing Special Management Area Use Permit No. 47 to allow the proposed grubbing and mowing activities, for the reasons as detailed below.
+Therefore, we are hereby issuing Special Management Area Use Permit No. 52 to allow the proposed fencing activities, for the reasons as detailed below.